Denise Bostdorff turns Wood County beginnings into award-winning teaching career

 Superlative teaching award

-Teaching students beyond the lectures and engaging then in experiential learning has become her trademark.
+Teaching students beyond the lectures and engaging them in experiential learning has become her trademark.
 Her interactive teaching style and “superlative teaching of communication” also earned her the 2024 Donald H. Ecroyd Award for Outstanding Teaching in Higher Education from the National Communication Association (NCA).

 She officially receives the award –the highest honor for college professors in the field–next week at the NCA annual meeting in New Orleans, Louisiana.